-- Received 83 import and 47 export permit applications - Issued 70 import permits and 37 export permits - Received 10 provisional export guidance requests and provided positive guidance on 7 potential exports in terms of the provisional export guidance system.
-Furthermore, provided negative guidance on 3 potential exports based on the potential proliferation risk posed by the transfer of the items. - Received 5 applications and issued 5 permits for Manufacturing and Services.
+- Received 78 import and 80 export permit applications - Issued 68 import permits and 74 export permits - Received 8 provisional export guidance requests and provided positive guidance on 7 potential exports in terms of the provisional export guidance system.
+Furthermore, provided negative guidance on 1 potential export based on the potential proliferation risk posed by the transfer of the items. - Received 3 applications and issued 3 permits for Manufacturing and Services.

-Two import permit applications were withdrawn by the applicants and one export permit application was for an item that is not controlled under the non-proliferation legislation.
-Additionally, four export permits were approved but not issued as the Council is still awaiting End Use Certificates, which was decided as a condition of the intended export.
-As at 31 March 2016, 11 import applications and 5 export applications were pending.
+One export permit application was withdrawn by the applicant and the other was for an item that is not controlled under the non-proliferation legislation.
+One import permit application was for an item that is not controlled under the non-proliferation legislation and the other was cancelled by the applicant.
+As at 31 March 2016, 8 import applications and 4 export applications were pending.